 Injection begins with gas filtration and reheating.
 Next, the gas is initially decompressed to 1,500 kPa to feed the gathering system, and then decompressed a second time at each well prior to injection into the deposit.

 The free water generated during withdrawal is separated from the gas by a separation module at each well.
-The wet gas from the wells is transferred to the compressor station via three compressor units, then dehydrated for transport through the gas system.
+The wet gas from the wells is transferred to the compressor station via four compressor units, then dehydrated for transport through the gas system.